Totoual/oef-sdk-python/docs/source/user/introduction.rst

 in a *ServiceDirectory*.

 For each connected and correctly identified agent, the AgentDirectory stores its ID, description (as a property list), and session.
-If the agent register a data service, the data service along with the agent ID will be stored in the ServiceDirectory.
+If the agent registers a data service, the data service along with the agent ID will be stored in the ServiceDirectory.

 .. image:: https://github.com/uvue-git/oef-sdk-python/wiki/imgs/oef-core.png